- Pros: No monthly fee. Simple rate. Easy to use, but excellent features. Fast transfers. Commitment-free.

 ‘Square Contracts’ also lets you create contracts easily through templates like ‘Service agreement’, ‘Sale of goods’, ‘Confirmation of delivery’ and ‘Completion of services’.

-If you’re planning to use Square POS systems, Invoices, Online Store or payment links, you’ll benefit from the integration between all payments in your Square account.
+If you’re planning to use Square POS systems, invoices, the online store or payment links, you’ll benefit from the integration between all payments in your Square account.
 These can be analysed together or separately, and exported to Xero, Excel or other accounting software.

 Receipts can be customised to include business logo, address, contact details, refund policy, social media links, personalised messages and more.
 Customers can even give feedback through the receipt, and you can monitor the responses.